FDA Warns Consumers to Stop Using Belviq® (Lorcaserin) Weight Loss Drug Due to Increased Cancer Risk

 On February 13, 2020, the U.S. Food and Drug Administration issued a Drug Safety Communication requesting the manufacturer of weight loss drug Belviq® and Belviq XR® (lorcaserin) withdraw the drug from the U.S. market after a clinical trial showed an increased risk of cancer.

-The FDA’s safety communication states “we believe that the risks of lorcaserin [Belviq] outweigh its benefits based on our completed review of results from a randomized clinical trial assessing safety.”
+The FDA’s safety communication states, “we believe that the risks of lorcaserin [Belviq] outweigh its benefits based on our completed review of results from a randomized clinical trial assessing safety.”

-In January 2020 the FDA alerted the public about a possible increased risk of cancer linked to the use of Belviq.
+In January 2020, the FDA alerted the public about a possible increased risk of cancer linked to the use of Belviq.

-The FDA safety communication recommends patients “stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs. stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs.”
+The FDA safety communication recommends patients “stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs.
+Stop taking lorcaserin and talk to your health care professionals about alternative weight-loss medicines and weight management programs.”

-Belviq manufacturer Eisai Inc. has agreed to withdraw the drug from US markets.
+Belviq manufacturer Eisai Inc. has agreed to withdraw the drug from U.S. markets.

 Source: FDA requests the withdrawal of the weight-loss drug Belviq, Belviq XR (lorcaserin) from the market.